Stev2520/FWD-project-landing-page/README.md

 This is a web page with as many navigation links as the number of `<section>` elements in the `<main>` element in `index.html` and indecation which section is being shown.

 ## Installation

-Do one of the following
+Do one of the following:git a
 + Download ZIP file containing the ptoject and unzip it
 + clone this repository

 ## Sections
 Sections must be added in the following format